-- (a) Subject to any other applicable law, every company having more than fifty members must, unless the register of members is in such a form as to constitute in itself an index, keep an up to date index of the names of the members of the company, and must within 14 days after the date on which any alteration is made in the register of members make any necessary alteration in the index. - (b) The index must in respect of each member contain a sufficient indication to enable the account of that member in the register to be readily found.
+- (a) Every company having more than fifty members must, unless the register of members is in such a form as to constitute in itself an index, keep an up to date index of the names of the members of the company, and must within 14 days after the date on which any alteration is made in the register of members make any necessary alteration in the index. - (b) The index must in respect of each member contain a sufficient indication to enable the account of that member in the register to be readily found.